 - Douglas County Animal Control.
 The Animal Control agency makes a report of any animal attack.
 They may be able to help you find and identify the dog that bit you, and their records will show whether the dog has bitten anyone in the past.

 Dogs aren’t usually put down after they bite someone.
 Georgia has a law known as the “one free bite” rule, which says that a dog will ordinarily not suffer any consequences the first time it bites someone.
-There are exceptions for dogs that are repeat offenders or are from certain very aggressive breeds, including:
+However, there are exceptions for dogs that are repeat offenders or who are considered “aggressive” breeds.

 Local courts in Douglasville and throughout the state follow Georgia law and allow bite victims to recover all of their costs and damages.
 In most dog bite cases, this includes: